-By collaborating across the State of Washington and the mass timber ecosystem, the Washington Mass Timber Accelerator (MassTAc) aims to position the state as a leader in mass timber research, design, manufacturing, and construction.
+By collaborating across the State of Washington and the mass timber ecosystem, the Washington Mass Timber Accelerator (MASSTAC) aims to position the state as a leader in mass timber research, design, manufacturing, and construction.

 We are a central hub for resources, information, funding, and strategy, dedicated to ensuring the mass timber ecosystem grows together for maximum impact.